 I never had the chance to speak with a designer or product owner working on Notion, if not very briefly at a meetup.
-I never could ask them what their thoughts are regarding what they’re building and if they’re only focused on creating a sellable product rather than assessing their creation’s social, cultural, and psychic impact.
+I never could ask them what their thoughts are regarding what they’re building.
+Are they only focused on creating a sellable product or are they aware of their creation’s social, cultural, and psychic impact?

 The cultish attitude of many Notion power users is often mistaken for brand fidelity: Apple fanboys are out, today Notion is the cool thing.
 Is that it?
 Is Notion just like any other trendy software?
 Or there's something more to it?

-The idea I've built over the years is that the company inadvertently stumbled into a conceptual breakthrough that they are just partially aware of.
-Notion is marketed as a productivity tool and a competitor to Jira, Trello, Confluence, Monday, Microsoft Teams, and so many others.
+Over the years, I began realizing that the company inadvertently stumbled into a conceptual breakthrough that they are just partially aware of.
+Notion is marketed as a productivity tool and a competitor to Jira, Trello, Confluence, Monday, Microsoft Teams, and many others.
 Most of these tools produce a deep hatred over time in their users, while Notion does the opposite: it's an acquired taste that takes a while to fully appreciate.
 Once you do, it feels like you've invested in something more significant than just software.

 It took me years to pinpoint the exact dynamic, but I've finally arrived at some answers that I'd like to share with you today.

 Let's start from the beginning.
 What is new about Notion?
-I think the distinctive element setting Notion apart from its competitors is what, in other works, I named Fractal Knowledge Model.
+The distinctive element setting Notion apart from its competitors is what, in another work, I called the Fractal Knowledge Model.

 Notion is built on top of three elements:

-On top of this conceptual framework, Notion offers UI/UX design and good engineering to turn this idea into a smooth, reliable, consistent application.
+Beyond this conceptual framework, Notion adds UI/UX design and good engineering turning this idea into a smooth, reliable, consistent application.

 graph TD